flutter/packages/packages/camera/camera_android_camerax/README.md

   (via `startVideoCapturing(cameraId, VideoCaptureOptions(streamCallback:...))`) is supported.
 * If the preview is not paused
-  * **and** the camera device is at least supported hardware [`LEVEL_3`][7], then concurrent video recording and image streaming is supported.
+  * **and** the camera device is at least supported hardware [`LEVEL_3`][7], then concurrent video recording and image streaming is supported, but concurrent video recording, image streaming, and image capture is not supported.
   * **and** the camera device is not at least [`LEVEL_3`][7], then concurrent video recording and image streaming is not supported.